LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

   max_shift = 3.0    # Maximum shift of the galaxies, in arcseconds
   sampling_function = btk.sampling_functions.DefaultSampling(max_number=max_number, stamp_size=stamp_size, maxshift=max_shift, seed=seed)

-As a reference, here is the code for this sampling function:
+As a reference, here is a (slightly) simplified version of the code for this sampling function:

 .. jupyter-execute::